fchaussin/jquery-multi-state-button/README.md

 		<i class="material-icons left">cloud</i>
 		button
 	</button>

 Use the data attribute `data-state="stateName"` where `stateName` is a string registered in the `options` to identify which state should be used during the init.

-Try to be as minimal as you can with your classes to avoid any collision.
-It's not recommanded to assign color class at this point, use `Custom state` or `Default state overriding` for that.
+Try to be as minimal as you can with your classes in the HTML to avoid any collision.
+It's not recommanded to assign color classes at this point, set it in the options (`cssClass`) by "overriding state" or using "custom state".

+JAVASCRIPT

 Default init